 Peggy Mulligan has been a member of the board of Ontario Power Generation Inc., an Ontario Crown corporation with over 19,000 MW of nuclear, thermal and hydroelectric generating capacity, since 2005.
 Ms. Mulligan serves or has served on OPG's Human Resources & Compensation (Chair), Governance, Risk Oversight (Past Chair) and Audit Committees.
-Ms. Mulligan is also a member of the boards of MethylGene Inc. (a publicly traded biopharmaceutical company) and Energent Incorporated (a privately owned energy management solution company) where she serves as chair of the audit committees.
+Ms. Mulligan is also currently a member of the boards of Energent Incorporated (a privately owned energy management solution company) and The Ladies Professional Golf Association where she serves as chair of the audit committees.